-Most travelers enjoy the process of documenting their adventures.
+Most travellers enjoy the process of documenting their adventures.
 When you’re in a new city, you have the fresh perspective of the outsider.
 Your images are unique; they’re pure and candid.
 Each one deserves its place in the spotlight.

 What many travelers don’t know is that they can monetise their photography and do so while improving and becoming a better photographer in the process.
 Microstock websites are always in need of travel photography.
 If you have something unique to say (or show), don’t waste your precious shots and give them a chance to succeed as stock photographs.